Defending FE: defending social mobility and the power of education

 National binding bargaining is not just a campaign slogan

-Further Education is essential to social mobility, cohesion and community stability.
+Further Education is essential to social mobility, cohesion and community stability - we must fight for it.

 Get involved